HelmholtzAI-Consultants-Munich/napari-organoid-counter/.napari/DESCRIPTION.md

 **3. Model Selection**

 You can use either:
-* Your own model: If you have a Faster R-CNN model you wish to use for the prediction, you can browser and select this by clicking on the _Choose_ button.
-Note that your own model must follow the specifications described here _(TODO)_.
+* Your own model: If you have a Faster R-CNN model you wish to use for the prediction, you can browser and select this by clicking on the _Choose_ button..
 * Pre-trained models: The plugin provides the following models, automatically downloaded if needed.

 * **Detection Only (DO):** Faster R-CNN (DO), YOLOv3 (DO), SSD (DO), RTMDet (DO).
 These models will be automatically downloaded from Zenodo.
 Predicted bounding boxes will appear in default color magenta.